rupor-github/win-gpg-agent/README.md

 endif
 ```

-Using SSH and Linux you could remote GPG extra socket as far as you want by adding something like this to you `.ssh/config` where you want it:
+Using SSH and Linux you could remote GnuPG extra socket as far as you want by adding something like this to you `.ssh/config` where you want it:
 ```
 RemoteForward /home/rupor/.gnupg/S.gpg-agent /home/rupor/.gnupg/S.gpg-agent.extra
 ```

 Just follow [this guide](https://gist.github.com/TimJDFletcher/85fafd023c81aabfad57454111c1564d) - it will allow you to sign you git commits everywhere using single private key while keeping it in a single safe place (like smart card).
 You will still have to distribute and import public key in multiple places, which may be inconvenient but should be secure.
 You could [read a bit more](https://www.gnupg.org/gph/en/manual/x56.html#:~:text=To%20send%20your%20public%20key,identify%20the%20key%20to%20export.) on that.

-## Credit
+## Credits

 * Thanks to [Ben Pye](https://github.com/benpye) with his [wsl-ssh-pageant](https://github.com/benpye/wsl-ssh-pageant) for inspiration.
 * Thanks to [Masataka Pocke Kuwabara](https://github.com/pocke) for [lemonade](https://github.com/lemonade-command/lemonade) - a remote utility tool. (copy, paste and open browser) over TCP.